hnch08/FinQ4Cn-mcp-server/README.md

 - Obtain the margin trading and short selling details of the specified stock within the specified time range
 - Retrieve the historical dividend and rights issue details of the specified stock

+### News Report
+- Fetch the latest financial news and market trends within a specified date range.
+- Fetch the latest news articles and information related to a specific stock within a specified date range.

 ## Project Structure

 ```